Table of Contents

 How Can I Stay Informed?

-To receive the latest information about Environment Canada’s efforts on VOC emissions from architectural coatings, please subscribe to our mailing list.
+To receive the latest information about Environment Canada’s efforts on VOC emissions from the printing industry, subscribe to our mailing list.

-Questions and inquiries can be directed to Environment Canada:
+Questions and inquiries can be directed to Environment Canada at:

 Telephone: 888-391-3426 or 819-938-4483